Summer Science Program

 The Summer Science Research Program is an intensive, full-time, on-campus research experience for Rutgers-New Brunswick rising sophomores only.
 Students are matched with faculty mentors from a diverse array of scientific disciplines.
 Participants learn about the process of research by working with their mentors in the laboratory and by participating in library workshops, seminars, trips to local research laboratories in industry and medicine, and social events.
 Summer experiences often lead to involvement in research during the subsequent academic year.

-Rising sophomores selected for this opportunity spend the full 12 week summer session (end of May to mid-August) engaged in research.
-Each participant receives a stipend of $3,000 and is given housing on-campus.
+Rising sophomores selected for this opportunity spend the full 12 week summer session (May 27 to August 7) engaged in research.
+Each participant receives a stipend of $3,000 and optional housing on-campus.
 The program culminates in a public poster session, where each student will present their research to family, friends, and faculty.

 Eligibility and Requirements

 Students must be rising sophomores at Rutgers-New Brunswick.
 No previous experience in research is necessary, and there is no minimum GPA; the most important criteria is an interest in learning about the process of research.
 To be eligible, students must be full-time and in good academic standing at Rutgers-New Brunswick.

 Applicants will be evaluated by potential faculty mentors and selected on the basis of their academic records and the compatibility of their interests with faculty projects.
 Interviews will be conducted by mentors at the end of March, and fellowship recipients will be announced by mid- to late April.